Moroccan spends two years homeless because of Jesus

 The pressure became unbearable.
 Rachid and his wife relented and moved to Europe.

-Rachid didn’t embrace the change.
+Rachid didn’t fully embrace the change.
 Of course, he and his wife were safe, free to pursue their private religious convictions.
-But he rued the loss of ministry, the loss of purpose.
-While he lived in Morocco, he was saving souls, despite the danger.
+But he was sad about the loss of ministry opportunities in Morocco, where he was saving souls, despite the danger.

 His wife laughed at him for that response.
 “You have a mouth,” she told him.
 “Pray about it.
 If we, Muslim-background believers, don’t preach to our people, who will do it?”

 Her words germinated inside him.
 He took the challenge.
-Rachid was so successful, so effective, bringing critiques against Islam, preaching truth both in English and in Arabic via airwaves.
+Rachid became very effective bringing critiques against Islam, preaching truth both in English and in Arabic via the airwaves.

 While Islamic countries ban missionaries and evangelizing, they can’t block out broadcast signals.